 "Lugalbanda, the eighth of them, ...... was washed in water.
 In awed silence he went forward, ...... he marched with the troops.
 When they had covered half the way, covered half the way, a sickness befell him there, 'head sickness' befell him."

 It just so happens that Yafteh Cave located at 33.567028, 48.273917 is approximately halfway between Susa and Godin Tepe (southwest of Alvand mountain), where I believe Aratta was located.
 Yafteh is a very famous and well-known cave dating back to the Paleolithic period.
-Some relate the name Yafteh with Japtheh, one of Noah’s sons.
+Some relate the name Yafteh with Japheth, one of Noah’s sons.

 See the map below that shows the location of Yafteh Cave in relation to Susa, Seven Mountains, and Godin Tepe (Aratta?).

 My proposed location for the ancient site of Awan would be almost midway through the seven mountains section of the route.
-Though speculative, Lugalbanda may have stayed in Yafteh Cave on the way to Aratta.
+Although speculative, Lugalbanda may have stayed in Yafteh Cave on the way to Aratta.

 Lugalbanda in the Mountain Cave (full text)